panda3d/panda3d-docs/pipeline/model-file-formats.rst

 are also many models available on the internet in this format.

-A particular advantage of this format is its support for PBR (physically-based rendering) materials, which are better supported with glTF than with Egg.
-It is also the format of choice when exporting models from newer versions of Blender.
+A particular advantage of this format is its support for PBR (physically-based rendering) materials, which are better supported with glTF than with Egg, although at the moment you will need a custom shader or a third-party add-on such as `panda3d-simplepbr <https://github.com/Moguri/panda3d-simplepbr>`__ to render these materials correctly. glTF is also the format of choice when exporting models from Blender 2.80 and above, as explained :ref:`here <converting-from-blender>`.

 In the future, Panda3D will contain native support for loading glTF models.
 Until then, there is a high quality third party plug-in that can be installed